-Virtual Disk Manager the system cannot find the file specified
+Virtual Disk Manager error saying that the system cannot find the file specified.

-DiskPart has encountered an error the system cannot find the file specified
+DiskPart error “the system cannot find the file specified” when formatting a disk.

 How to Solve “The System Cannot Find the File Specified” Disk Error?